stephengold/RyzomDemos/README.md

 The screenshot is derived from Ryzom Asset Repository, licensed CC-BY-SA 3.0.
 Alweth is acknowledged for authoring `RyzomConverter` and providing it free of charge.

+## Statistics

+The `Statistics` application calculates statistics related to the imported assets and prints a report to `System.out`.